gabrielmendes17/movies-batlle/README.md

 🗡️ Game to guess movies with the highest score.
 </p>

-Movies Batlle is a game wihch consumes information from imdb external api and displays movies in the form of a quiz for the player to guess.
+Movies Battle is a game that consumes information from IMDb external API and displays movies in the form of a quiz for the player to guess which movie has the greatest score.

 ## Functionalities:
 * Integration with external api [IMDB] (http://www.omdbapi.com/)